Enter a URL

 Definition of Source Code

-Source code refers to the underlying code of a webpage that defines its structure, content, and functionality.
-It consists of HTML, CSS, JavaScript, and other programming languages that are used to render a page in a web browser.
+Source code is the code that makes up a webpage.
+It includes HTML, CSS, JavaScript, and more.
+These languages work together to show a page in a web browser.

 Importance of Source Code for SEO